 1. Does your family own a car or another motorised vehicle?

-No Yes, one car Yes, two cars 2.
-Do you have your own bedroom?
-No Yes 3.
-How many computers (including laptops and tablets, not including game consoles and smartphones) does your family own?
-None Two More than two 4.
-How many bathrooms (room with a bath/shower or both) are there in your home?
-None Two More than two 5.
-Does your family have a dishwasher?
-No Yes 6.
-How many times did you and your family travel out of the U.A.E. for holiday/vacation last year?
-Never Once Twice More than twice 7.
-Does your family own a smartphone?
-None One Two More than two
+Yes, one car

+Yes, two cars

+res, two cars

+2. Do you have your own bedroom?

+No

+Yes

+3. How many computers (including laptops and tablets, not including game

+consoles and smartphones) does your family own?

+None

+One

+Two

+More than two

+4. How many bathrooms (room with a bath/shower or both) are there in your

+home?

+None

+One

+Two

+More than two

+5. Does your family have a dishwasher?

+No

+Yes

+6. How many times did you and your family travel out of the U.A.E. for

+holiday/vacation last year?

+Never

+Once

+Twice

+More than twice

+7. Does your family own a smart-phone?

+None None

+One

+Two

+More than two